Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 Olesm scratched at his scales as he tried to explain.

 “It’s more like—well, I suppose you could call the letters a form of currency.
-Travelers will buy them for a few coins and complete the delivery in hopes of earning more when they sell them later or deliver them to their owner.”
+Travellers will buy them for a few coins and complete the delivery in hopes of earning more when they sell them later or deliver them to their owner.
+Really, the Runner’s Guild is far more reliable but expensive.”

 “Oh.
 So it’s sort of a gamble.”